Essential Caregivers and Visitor Guidance

 A Visitor is a guest or family of the patient who have not been identified by the patient as the Essential Caregiver and may or may not be the Substitute Decision Maker (SDM).

-Essential Caregivers and Visitors Expectations
+Essential Caregiver (Support Person) and Visitors Expectations

 • Be without illness symptoms; individuals with symptoms will not be permitted to visit